Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Things To Consider When Buying an Electronic Drum Amp

 This determines the flexibility of your setup options.
 XLR or Balanced Inputs are better for electronic drums and keyboards.
-Another common input is the AUX input where you can send your play-along music to.
-Having lots of different inputs and outputs allows you to plug different sound sources into your drum amp and send out that audio into mixers, audio interfaces and sometimes other, bigger speakers for performance use.
+Another common input is the AUX input, which you can use to send your play-along music.
+Having lots of different inputs and outputs allows you to plug different sound sources into your drum amp and send out that audio into mixers, audio interfaces, and sometimes other, bigger speakers for performance use.
+Connectivity options are important if you’re a gigging musician.

 This can determine how loud it gets.
 But it's not always that simple.